 - The flexibility and roundness of the story’s themes and symbols.
 Is this a story of religious awakening?
 Of the importance of family and the fears of parenthood?
 Of the healing power of a shared sense of service?
 Sure!
 All of the above.
 Plenty others, too.
 The Toy Story movies are both simple and unique in their construction, allowing for morals (mostly) not too on the nose, yet still broad enough to support a huge variety of thematic readings.

-- Clever variety of cultural refences.
-One complaint I hear about TS2&3 is that they lean too hard on pop culture gags.
-I challenge those to rewatch the original and try to count how many references and parodies there are.
+- Clever variety of cultural touchstones.
+One complaint I hear about Toy Story 2 & 3 is that they lean too hard on pop culture gags.
+I challenge those critics to rewatch the original and try to count how many references and parodies there are.
 Tons.
 From the horror pastiche of Sid’s room, to the fanaticism of the toy aliens, to the war movie parody of the toy soldiers, and more, they’re all here, and they’re all a joy.
-(In general I think the series has the right balance of pop culture references; toys are inherently commercial and symbolically representative things, so some amount of that makes sense.)
+(In general I think the series has the right balance of pop culture immersion; toys are inherently commercial and symbolically representative things, so some amount of that makes sense.)

 - The G-rated nastiness.
 Given its Disney pedigree, it’s easy to forget just how grumpy and mean the toys are to each other in this one.
 I love it.
 Buzz and Woody bicker with each other, of course, but it’s basically all the toys.
 They turn on Woody in an instant.
 Mr. Potato Head is an ass.
 And let’s not forget how relentlessly psychotic Sid is.
 The movie makes sure you know he’s really messed up and dangerous.

-And then a couple things that don’t quite do it for me in TS1:
+And then a couple things that don’t quite work in Toy Story 1:

 - Sid’s room and comeuppance.
-While it struck me this time that the mutant monster toys are actually quite small in the movie’s plot, I tend to think they’re the weakest part of the movie’s screenplay.
+While the mutant monster toys are a fairly small part of the movie’s plot, I tend to think they’re the weakest part of the movie’s screenplay.
 The premise is too direct in its “looks can be deceiving; let’s all be kind to each other” themes.
 And while the toys’ revenge on Sid is cathartic, it feels like a violation of the series’ rules and spirit, especially as depicted in the sequels, where toys must remain interlopers.